jrochkind/chosen-rails/README.md

 [Chosen](https://github.com/harvesthq/chosen) is a library for making long, unwieldy select boxes more user friendly.

-The `chosen-rails` gem integrates the `Chosen` with the Rails asset pipeline.
+The `chosen_assets` gem integrates the `Chosen` with the Rails asset pipeline.

+It is a fork of [chosen-rails](https://github.com/tsechingho/chosen-rails), `chosen_assets` gets already compiled .js and .css from the original chosen Github release (via the github api), and thus has no dependencies on compass (or sass or coffeescript), it just gives you the already compiled source.

 ## Usage